Yeti Airlines Flight 691: Aircraft

 The aircraft involved, manufactured in 2007, was a 15-year-old twin-engine turboprop ATR 72-500 registered as 9N-ANC with serial number 754.
 The aircraft was powered by two Pratt & Whitney Canada PW127M engines.

 Passengers and crew

-There were 72 people on board, of which 68 were passengers and four were crew members.
+There were 72 people on board, of which 68 were passengers and 4 were crew members.
 Among the passengers were 37 men, 25 women, and six children, three of whom were infants.
-Seventy-one bodies were found.
+71 bodies were found.
 On 17 January, authorities began returning the victims' bodies (the majority of which were burnt beyond recognition) to their families.
 The United States Department of State announced that two U.S. citizens died in the crash, although Nepalese authorities did not report any American deaths.

-The plane was under the command of senior captain Kamal KC with Anju Khatiwada as copilot.
+The plane was under the command of senior captain Kamal KC with Captain Anju Khatiwada as pilot flying.
 Khatiwada's husband, Dipak Pokhrel, who also worked for Yeti Airlines, died in the 2006 Yeti Airlines Twin Otter crash.
-Khatiwada was set to qualify as a captain upon the successful completion of the flight, and the flight was being used as an unplanned opportunity for instruction.
+Nearing the runway Captain Kamal KC decided to train Captain Khatiwada on the new runway, which he had landed on twice, so the flight was being used as an unplanned opportunity for instruction.